Burkhart Farm

 Location

 Access Road Conditions: Access is down 1/3 of a mile down county gravel road from paved county road.
 Last 1/3 mile is Gravel road and very well-maintained.
 We use this road and driveway for Semi-tractor trailer to fill and unloading the grain bins so maneuvering into driveway and camping area will not be a issue.
 Turn in driveway with the Mickey Mouse pole light.
-Stop at the weather vane and we will help you find a spot.
+Stop at Woody the hoot owl and we will help you find a spot.
 DO NOT DRIVE ON GRASS BETWEEN LIGHT POLE, FIRE PIT & WIND MILL.
 (There are overhead lights / wires).
 We can even handle large groups.
 Tow Vehicle Parking Details: We have a large area, you may leave towed vehicle attached to camper or unhook.
 We have a circle drive around the grain bins with lots of green grass and gravel.
 Parking is available on grass when ground is hard or on the concrete and gravel driveway when soft.

 Parking Surface